ibm-cloud-architecture/denim-compute/book/docs/showtime/run-solution.md

 ![Deploy Case solution](images/deploy-case-solution.png "Deploy Case solution")

-## Create Case security configuration
+## Create the case security configuration

 - In the Workflow Center, select the solution and click the contextual menu and then `Advanced`.